falco-gg/unreal-coding-conventions/README.md

     * private functions
         * same order as public functions

+Always put blank lines between each of the members.

 Within each of these groups, order members by logical groups when appropriate.

 2.4. __DO NOT__ cover more than a single feature in each file.
 Don't define more than one public type per file